 Our Leaders In Training program is for teens ages 15 and 16 who are interested in learning to become leaders at camp, in their home, school or church communities.

 LIT is a three week program.
 The focus of the first two weeks of the program is for LITs to build community with one another through participation in fun camp activities, an out-trip, and interactive sessions.
 Sessions focus on both spiritual development and practical training.
-These sessions and character-building activities help teens deepen their faith and explore their questions about God while they learn how to provide excellent customer service, learning about the qualities of a greater leader, how to communicate effectively, learning how to provide care and mentorship to a younger child, and more.
+These sessions and character-building activities help teens deepen their faith and explore their questions about God while they learn how to provide excellent customer service, about the qualities of a greater leader, how to communicate effectively, how to provide care and mentorship to a younger child, and more.

-Activities included in the first two weeks are wall climbing, zip lining, high ropes, initiative course, two horseback riding sessions, archery, crafts, option activities, swimming, and more.
+Activities included in the first two weeks are wall climbing, high ropes, initiative course, two horseback riding sessions, archery, crafts, option activities, swimming, and more.
 LIT’s will also go on an out-trip, participate in campfires, theme meals, and job shadowing.

 During the third week of the LIT program, participants will be placed in a support role at camp and be able to put into practice what they have been learning.
 If the LIT participant is unable to complete their placement week in the week following the in-course portion, alternative dates may be arranged.